phcode-dev/phoenix/docs/generatedApiDocs/features/BeautificationManager-API.md

             resolve({
                 originalText: "the original text sent to beautify",
                 changedText: "partial or full text that changed.",
+                // Optional cursor offset if given will set the editor cursor to the position after beautification.
+                // either `cursorOffset` or `ranges` can be specified, but not both.
+                cursorOffset: number,
                 // Optional: If range is specified, only the given range will be replaced. else full text is replaced ranges:{
                     replaceStart: {line,ch},